 After a few weeks, the infant attempts crawling, and soon will begin cruising and walking, much like a human infant.
 The baby still nurses, but solid foods can be introduced at a young age, as slightly pointed teeth erupt not too long after emergence.
 Because Daranaean women have four breasts (two inside the pouch, and two where we would normally see them), the emerged infant can still nurse for a while.

 Very young Daranaean children are kept at home and cared for by the older females.
 For a very young child, life at home is filled with basic learning such as getting along with others.
 The family may visit other families or go on trips, which can be educational or just for recreation.
 Seppa, at right, is only four years old in this picture.
-A somewhat typical day for Seppa is shown in Some Assembly Required.
+A somewhat typical day for Seppa is a part of Some Assembly Required.

 Young Daranaean children are home schooled.
 After several years, the males are sent to a big school, as are the Prime Wife females.
 This is for more advanced learning, such as is necessary for space travel.
 The other female children remain at home and can continue to be home schooled.

 A Daranaean tween or teenager becomes interested in marriage and all that it entails, but marriages generally don’t occur until about ages eighteen to twenty or so.
 A young Daranean tween girl such as Cria, right, continues her home schooling and helps with chores and the care of her younger siblings, but also has time for some fun and for learning the household skills she will need as a wife.
-A fairly typical day for Cria is shown in Temptation.
+A fairly typical day for Cria is a part of Temptation.

 Young married Daranaeans are much like young marrieds in any culture or species, enjoying their new lives and working toward the future.